First the chlorine, then chaos and death in Syria attack

 The U.N.-mandated Independent International Commission on Syria has documented more than 30 chemical attacks in Syria between 2013 and the end of 2017 — at least 25 of them carried out by the Syrian military, the commission says.
 For the rest, it had insufficient evidence to determine the perpetrator.
 Most involved chlorine gas, usually causing only a few injuries.

 But in this case, it appeared the gas hit dozens of people crammed into confined spaces, huddling away from the bombs outside.
-The U.S. and France say they have evidence the Syrian government carried out the April 7 strike, while Syria and its ally, Russia, have denied any gas attack even took place.
+The U.S. and France say they have evidence the Syrian government carried out the April 7 strike, while Syria and Russia have denied any gas attack even took place.

 An AP team visited the site on a Syrian government-organized tour Monday, including a two-room underground shelter where one resident said 47 people were killed, including his pregnant wife and two young daughters.